dhrone/Raspdac-Display/README.md

      Paris.
 TIMEZONE = "Europe/Paris"
      ```

   * The program relies upon two python packages that are not installed by default on the Volumio 1.55 distribution.
-These are moment and python-mpd.
+These are moment and python-mpd2.
 They are most easily installed using the Python Package Manager (PIP).
 If you do not have pip installed you can add it using the following command.
    ```
    apt-get install python-setuptools && easy_install pip
    ```
   * With PIP installed you can install moment and python-mpd with the following commands.
    ```
    pip install moment
-   pip install python-mpd
+   pip install python-mpd2
    ```